DennisLent/RustyRunways/docs/gui/index.md

 The GUI (`rusty_runways_gui`) is built with `eframe/egui` and uses the Core engine for all rules.
 See [Core](../core/index.md) for game mechanics.

+Note: A Tauri + React desktop UI scaffold also exists under `apps/tauri` and will evolve alongside the egui version.

 ## Layout

 - Top header: game title, cash, current time, fleet size, and buttons for Save/Load/Menu/Exit.